-As any dog lover will tell you, pooch is quite capable of talking, if only you know how to listen.
+As any dog lover will tell you, a pooch is quite capable of talking, if only you know how to listen.
 Playwright A.R.
 Gurney (Later Life, The Dining Room, The Perfect Party, Love Letters, Another Antigone, et al.) obviously has this auditory gift.
 His homage to man's best friend, Sylvia, now being revived at the new Avenue Theater, is an adoring portrait of the theatre's most anthropomorphic canine.

 Amie Mackenzie, reprising the title role, takes her personification to a new level, blending the instinctive mannerisms of a mutt with the emotions of a human, blurring the distinction to perfect effect.
 MacKenzie's athleticism and non-stop playfulness are a tour de force.